foundry-vtt-community/wiki.js/setup/linux-installation.md

 ## Important Information and Requirements

-This guide assumes that you have already installed linux, and have at least a basic understanding of what linux and how to use a commanbd line.
+This guide assumes that you have already installed linux, and have at least a basic understanding of linux and how to use a commanbd line.

 The following is required to complete this guide: